treeverse/lakeFS/docs/quickstart/more_quickstart_options.md

 ---
 layout: default
-title: Other Installations
+title: More Quickstart Options
 parent: Quick Start
 nav_order: 50
 has_children: false
 ---

-# Other Installation Options
+# More Quickstart Options
 {: .no_toc}

+{% include learn_only.html %}

 ## Table of Contents
 {: .no_toc .text-delta }